 - For a fun, easy breakfast, make these Peanut Butter Overnight Oats

 - These Vegan Banana Muffins are simply amazing

 Light and Fluffy Pancakes

 - 1 tablespoon lemon juice (or apple cider vinegar)

 - 1 teaspoon vanilla extract

 - In a medium-size bowl, combine the dry ingredients and give them a stir.

-- Place a skillet on your stove and raise the heat to medium or medium-high.
+- Place a skillet on the stove and raise the heat to medium or medium-high.
 Add some coconut oil to the skillet and spread it around the pan.

-- When the skillet is hot enough, pour about 1/4 cup of pancake batter in a circle.
-You can use the bottom of the measuring cup to even out your circular pancakes…if your’e into that kind of thing.
-I’m usually able to get 3 pancakes per skillet.
-Let the pancakes cook until you see bubbles forming on the top-side batter.
+- When the skillet is hot enough, pour about ¼ cup of pancake batter in a circle.
+Use the bottom of the measuring cup to even out your circular pancakes.
+Let the pancakes cook until bubbles form on the top-side batter.
 That is a sign that your pancakes are ready to be flipped.
 Turn them over carefully and cook the other side for another minute or two until they’re done.

 - Place finished pancakes on a baking sheet and keep that in a slightly warmed oven while you finish the rest of the pancakes.